2025 Solar Incentives Guide for Anderson, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC originally covered 30% of the total cost of installing solar panels, although it has fluctuated slightly over the last few years between 26-30%.
+The ITC was originally for 30% of the total cost of solar panel installation, and has fluctuated slightly over the last few years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The cost of installation includes the panels themselves as well as the cost of equipment, accessories and labor.
+The total installation cost includes the panels themselves as well as the cost of accessories, equipment and labor.
 There is no maximum amount you can claim.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The residence must be owned by you and in the United States.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The Clean Energy Credit runs until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-The amount will then decrease slightly on a yearly basis until the current program ends.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit lasts until 2035.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; this amount will be decreased slightly each year until the current program ends.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
 Your local Anderson solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.